 (h) We take reasonable steps to ensure that your personal information is accurate, complete, and up-to-date whenever we collect or use it.
 If the personal information we hold about you is inaccurate, incomplete, irrelevant or out-of-date, please contact us and we will take reasonable steps to either correct this information, or if necessary, discuss alternative action with you.

 We retain personal information after we have used the personal information for the purposes for which we collected or received it.

 If we retain such personal information, it will only be used for the following purposes:

-10 How we hold and secure your personal information
+8 How we hold and secure your information

-The security of your personal information is important to us.
+The security of your personal and confidential business information is important to us.

-We take appropriate industry recognised steps to prevent the personal information we hold about you from misuse, interference or loss, and from unauthorised access, modification or disclosure.
-This includes the use of technologies and processes such as access control procedures, network firewalls, encryption and physical security to protect the privacy of your personal information.
+We take appropriate industry recognised steps to prevent personal and confidential business information we hold from misuse, interference or loss, and from unauthorised access, modification or disclosure.
+This protection includes the use of technologies and processes such as access control procedures, network firewalls, encryption and physical security.

-- has a query in relation to this Privacy Statement; or
+(ii) has a query in relation to this Statement; or

 please contact us using the details below.

 (b) If you wish to make a complaint about an alleged breach of the Privacy Laws, we ask that you send us your complaint in writing to the email address listed above.
 We endeavour to respond to complaints within a reasonable period (usually 30 days).
 If you are not satisfied with our response, you may make a complaint to the Office of the Australian Information Commissioner by phoning 1300 363 992 or by email at email@example.com.